Place/Settings: Berkeley

 Running time: each episode is approximately 10 minutes

 Stories surround us everywhere, whether we can see them or not.
 Ten writers, inspired by events in their own personal histories, take us on an aural adventure to specific locations around Berkeley.
-You will receive, via snail mail, a physical map (or a digital version if you’d like to save a tree) of the locations illustrated by a New Yorker cartoonist, lifting you out of the virtual realm and inviting you to explore the past hidden beneath the present.
+You will receive access to a digital map of the locations illustrated by a New Yorker cartoonist, lifting you out of the virtual realm and inviting you to explore the past hidden beneath the present.

 Sometimes music becomes indelibly linked to specific memories, invoking the people with whom we shared them.
 Songs by Isaac Hayes, Peter Tosh, Stevie Wonder, the Doors, the Knight Brothers, and Patti LaBelle conjure a deep friendship, one that began on a hot night in 1986 outside Leopold’s Records.